bbcmicrobit/PythonEditor/tests/manual/test-procedure.rst

 - Click the "Download" button.
 - Flash the downloaded hex file into a micro:bit.
 - Connect to the REPL.
-- With the serial connection open, press the reset button.
+- With the serial connection opened, press the micro:bit reset button.
 - [ ] Confirm the micro:bit restarted and that it went straight to the REPL.